cedardevs/onestop/docs/development/Contribution-Guidelines.md

 ## Our Use of Branches

-See [[our branching model guidelines|Internal-Development-Practices#git-workflow]] for more information on our internal git/GitHub release workflow.
+See [our branching model guidelines](Internal-Development-Practices#git-workflow) for more information on our internal git/GitHub release workflow.

 [license]: https://github.com/cires-ncei/onestop/wiki#legal